 Question: Who’s at fault when there’s a serious structural problem in a building?
 Is it the architects, the builders, the engineers, the inspectors or city officials?
 Or all of the above?

-Answer: The architect, builder and engineer are all potentially culpable, as is the condo board if they do not act to fix the problem, Sachs said.
+Answer: The architect, builder, and engineer are all potentially culpable, as is the condo board, if they do not act to fix the problem.

 He said the architect would be responsible if there is a serious design flaw, and the engineer if the calculations, supervision or drawings are deficient.
 The builder would be to blame if corners were cut on materials or if construction failed to comply with the building code.
 The builder may also be liable for the failings of the architect or engineer.

 The board, too, has obligations to residents, he said.